 Authentication

-Authentication is done as described in S-63 ed2.0 part (C).
+Authentication is done as described in S-100 Edition 4.X Part 15.
 This describes how to define a public/private keypair specific to the producer and how a data producer or distributor is able to have their identity (as embodied in the public / private keypair) certified by the IHO acting as the data protection scheme administrator

 Integrity checks for the interoperability catalogue.

-To ensure the Interoperability Catalogue has not changed during transmission/delivery integrity checks are performed via a Digital Signature as defined by IHO S-63 edition 2.0 Part(C).
+To ensure the Interoperability Catalogue has not changed during transmission/delivery integrity checks are performed via a Digital Signature as defined by S-100 Edition 4.X Part 15.
 File integrity checks are based on the Digital Signature Algorithm (DSA) as defined in the Federal Information Processing Standard FIPS 186-4.

-The Interoperability Catalogue discovery metadata includes a mandatory field for each included file’s digital signature called “digitalSignature”.
+The Interoperability Catalogue discovery metadata includes a mandatory field for each included file’s digital signature called “digitalSignatureValue”.
 This contains a base64 encoding of the hexadecimal numbers comprising the digital signature itself.
-The content of these fields is defined, along with the algorithms for their calculation, in S-63 ed2.0 Part (C).
+The content of these fields is defined, along with the algorithms for their calculation, in S-100 4.X Part 15.
 This also defines how chains of signatures may be defined.
 The digital signature uniquely authenticates the dataset content against the individual producer’s public key issued and authenticated by the IHO.
-The combination of the digital signature, the file and the producer’s identity allows the end user to be assured of the origin of the Interoperability Catalogue.
+The combination of the digital signature, the file and the producer’s identity allows the end user to be assured of the origin and integrity of the Interoperability Catalogue.

 Updating the Interoperability Catalogue

 Several versions of the interoperability catalogues may be active at a given time due to backward compatibility within each major edition.
 This compatibility is likely to be broken when a new edition is released.
-See chapter 8 for more details on interoperability catalogue maintenance.
+See section 9 for more details on interoperability catalogue maintenance.

 Updating the Interoperability Catalogue

 Interoperability catalogues may remain active after a new version has been issued.
-System receiving new versions within the same major edition should retain all versions, and store these in separate folders to avoid any issues, such as when the same support files have been reused between versions.
+Systems receiving new versions within the same major edition should retain all versions.
+Store these in separate folders to avoid any issues, such as when the same support files have been reused between versions.

 Due to issues with broken backwards compatibility, all previous versions of the interoperability catalogue should be cancelled when a new edition is issued.